Rational cohomology and Zariski dense subgroups of solvable linear algebraic groups: Introduction

 \subsection{Outline}

-We begin section 2 with notation and basic definitions on the rank of an abelian group and solvable groups.
-In particular, we provide necessary background on finitely generated solvable groups of finite abelian rank and their properties as a linear algebraic group.
+We begin Section \ref{Section: Preliminaries} with notation and basic definitions on the rank of an abelian group and of solvable groups.
 We also provide standard definitions regarding linear algebraic groups including the Zariski closure, the unipotent radical, and tori as a means to introduce irreducible solvable linear algebraic groups.
-In section 3, we develop rational cohomology and Lie algebra cohomology of a linear algebraic group defined over $\Q$ with an emphasis on their ring structure via the cup product.
-We then follow with the proof of our theorem in section 4 regarding the restriction map in rational cohomology from an irreducible solvable $\Q$-defined linear algebraic group to a Zariski dense subgroup.
-We dedicate section 5 to the proof of our main theorem in addition to background on cohomology spectral sequences which we require in the proof.
+In Section \ref{Section: Cohom}, we develop rational cohomology and Lie algebra cohomology of a linear algebraic group defined over $\Q$ with an emphasis on their ring structure via the cup product.
+We also introduce background for spectral sequences in cohomology in Section 3.
+In Section \ref{Section: Unipotent}, we study cohomology of Zariski dense subgroups of irreducible unipotent $\Q$-defined linear algebraic groups and show that the restriction map induces an isomorphism of cohomology with arbitrary coefficients in this setting.
+We dedicate Section \ref{Section: Proof of main thms} to the proof of our main Theorems \ref{main_thm} and \ref{resmap_solv}.

 \paragraph{\textbf{Acknowledgments.}} The authors would like to thank Peter Kropholler for helpful conversations regarding this work and his comments on previous drafts which have significantly improved the results of this paper.
+The second and third author were supported by the National Science Center Grant Maestro-13 UMO-2021/42/A/ST1/00306.
+The second author was also supported by Fondation Sciences Mathématiques de Paris.
+We thank the referee for suggestions and for pointing out mistakes in an earlier version of this paper.